 - 1/2 tsp sugar

-- Heat the oil in a large pan over a medium to high heat
+- Heat the oil in a medium saucepan, and add the garlic and parsley.

 - 50g butter